JoShMiQueL/TarkovPriceViewer/README.md

     - PaddleOCR language model.
   - This makes the **first scan much faster and more consistent**.

+- **Worth thresholds & trader vs Flea tolerance**
+  - New **Item Worth Threshold (₽/slot)** setting to control when high value-per-slot items are highlighted as "WORTH".
+  - Separate **Ammo Worth Threshold** so typical bullet prices can still trigger worth highlighting without affecting other items.
+  - A **Profit vs. Flea tolerance** slider controls when the overlay prefers a trader over the Flea Market, based on per-slot value.
+  - The overlay shows a helper suffix like `(68% of Flea, min 40%)` next to the trader line and highlights it in green when the actual percentage meets or exceeds the configured minimum.

 ### TarkovTracker & Hideout settings (v1.35)

 - To use tracker-aware features you need a **TarkovTracker API key**: